Nkamanyi/Introduction-to-DevOps/README.md

 # Company X web application

 This document describes the technologies and commands that are used when developing this application.
+This was a Gitlab.com repository that I imported to Github.com.
+In this project, I made used of the Gitlab CI / CD Pipeline using the .gitlab-ci.yml file.

 ## Technologies